Crimes Against Older Adults: Email Scams and Telemarketing Fraud

 What Is the Worst That Can Happen?

-Unfortunately, scams can devastate people’s finances or steal their benefits.
-There are cases of life savings being stolen, property and possessions being signed away to strangers, and even pharmaceutical or telemarketing medical scams that take advantage of Medicare benefits.
-These scams are also endlessly creative — some are even designed to take small amounts from unsuspecting people in the hopes no one will notice.
+Scams can devastate people's finances.
+There are cases of life savings being stolen and even telemarketing medical scams that take advantage of Medicare and other health care benefits.
+These scams are also endlessly creative.
+Some are even designed to take small amounts from unsuspecting people, hoping no one will notice.

 Warning Signs for Family Members

 Pay attention if your parent, grandparent, or loved one mentions anything that sounds like a scam.
-It can be as simple as them saying a call or email confused them, or someone asking for money, or even mentioning a new friend or caretaker that you do not know.
+It can be as simple as them saying a call or email confused them or mentioning a new friend or caregiver you do not know.
 Some people will flat-out tell you they are excited about a prize they won, a person they helped, or their new relationship.

-Things can become complicated when your loved one truly believes the scam is real or becomes forgetful about these scams happening, leading to difficult conversations or arguments when you tell them to stop.
+Things can become complicated when your loved one truly believes the scam is real or becomes forgetful about these scams happening.
+This leads to difficult conversations or arguments when you tell them to stop.

-If you have access to credit cards or accounts, it may be a good idea to set up fraud or high-spending alerts to help you keep track.
-Monitoring vulnerable adults’ calls or emails can help stop some scams in their tracks.
+If you have access to credit cards or accounts, setting up fraud or high-spending alerts may be a good idea to help you keep track.
+Monitoring vulnerable adults' calls or emails can help stop some scams in their tracks.

 The Law Behind Older Adult Scams